 Unique And Delicious Camp Stove Recipes

-We live in Arizona and deal with camping without fire so I create recipes that can easily transition between a camp stove and a campfire so we don’t end up eating cold beans from a can!
+We live in Arizona and deal with camping without fire when conditions are hot and dry preventing us from using hot coals and having campfire open flames.
+So, I create recipes that can easily transition between a camp stove and a campfire so we don’t end up eating cold beans from a can and hot dogs directly out of the cooler when a fire ban is in effect!
 LOL

 Baking On A Camp Stove